1. Track who is sharing your content using Search and Link Checker

 7. Set up viral alerts for your own social accounts

-Use these to keep track of when a story is doing really well across your own accounts (including all your writers on Twitter).
+Use these to keep track of when a story is doing really well across your own accounts.
 That will help you decide if you want to put money behind it, push the story on other social accounts, repost at a later date, do a follow-up story, etc.

 8. Set up digests of your own accounts that go out to your social editors

-Use either daily or weekly digests to share what stories worked the best among your Pages, who had the most successful Tweets from the last week, who gained the most followers, etc. Use it as a way to share best practices, gamify social across your verticals, etc. Bonus: Use the Leaderboard digests to send a daily or weekly benchmark email, either for your own accounts, or a competitive set.
+Use either daily or weekly digests to share what stories worked the best among your Pages, who gained the most followers, etc. Use it as a way to share best practices, gamify social across your verticals, etc. Bonus: Use the Leaderboard digests to send a daily or weekly benchmark email, either for your own accounts, or a competitive set.

 9. Use search filters to keep track syndication partnerships.